facebook/hhvm/hphp/hack/manual/hhvm/04-configuration/02-INI-settings.md

 ### Profiling

 These are additional settings for the HHVM profiler.
-HHProf uses jemalloc per heap profiling.

 | Setting | Type | Default
 |---------|------|--------